liljencrantz/crush/docs/overview.md

     1.4000000000000001

 Comparisons between values are done using `>`, `<`, `<=`, `>=`, `==` and `!=`,
 just like in most languages.
-All comparisons between values of different types are false.
+All comparisons between values of different types result in an error.

     crush# 4 > 5
     false
     crush# 40.0 > 5
-    false
+    Error: Values of type float and integer can't be compared with each other
+    Error: receiving on an empty and disconnected channel

 The `and` and `or` operators are used to combine logical expressions:

     crush# $false or $true